 In many firms, the development of mobile apps is the opportune way of spending money and time since the apps made will help boost the productivity of the employees.
-These applications help users to accomplish time-consuming and difficult business process in the shortest time possible.
+These applications help users to accomplish the time-consuming and difficult business process in the shortest time possible.

-Features of the device
+Features of the app

 The challenges associated with this kind of development are that the developers cannot reuse the code from one OS to the next.
 For example, the code for writing the native app on Android cannot be compatible with that of the windows phone.
-Browser based apps are device agnostic; they can run on the mobile browser of various devices.
+Browser-based apps are device agnostic; they can run on the mobile browser of various devices.

-Capacity of the business
+The capacity of the business

 Most apps can be accessed from the app store or play store of the specific device.
 Most businesses, however, will opt to have an inbuilt app.
 Because of constraints on the back end systems, some business processes end up taking hours to complete.
 An app simplifies the process alongside making the work easier.
 When developing these, the firm should understand their capability and what the developer can build.
 You also need to decide on the specific OS that you will support in your mobile or wearable technology.

-Analyze the amount of money and resources that development process will gulp.
+Analyze the amount of money and resources that the development process will gulp.
 If an app that matches what you want is in the market, consider having it and making modifications later.
-Developing the in-house apps works best for the specific business process.
+Developing in-house apps works best for the specific business process.
 Purchasing volume apps and deploying them to the users can be very cheap.
 Once installed, listen to the user’s feedback and decide on what to improve.

-Native and Web-based apps
+Native and web-based apps

 To build the hybrid app, write it as an HTML5 app and then use the native device wrapper to wrap it.
 The HTML5 base will run inside that native app container while using the browser engine of the device.
 This HTML5 base is applicable to the various operating systems of a mobile, all that is needed is to re-wrap with the OS-specific wrapper.

-Mobile apps have the capability of influencing the business performance.
+Mobile apps have the capability of influencing business performance.
 Over the years, the demand for smartphones has exceeded that of laptops and desktop computers.
-This has led to an increase in sales of the mobile apps as well as the need to develop more mobile apps.
+This has led to an increase in sales of mobile apps as well as the need to develop more mobile apps.